Blakesley, Colin Phillip Interview

 Hard hat stuff.

 Yes, hard hat stuff.
-Well … when I didn’t have a welding helmet on, yeah.
+Well, when I didn’t have a welding helmet on, yeah.

 Now the juice factory … you’d have to bring the stuff back?

 Yes, the stuff was loaded into two big containers, two forty-foot containers, and shipped back to New Zealand and then we had to unload them when they got here.
 Our factory was actually where the testing station is now – it used to be Hastings Glass.
 That’s where the second factory was.
 Hawke’s Bay Apple Juicing, I think they called themselves.
+Yeah.

 Were they part of Wattie’s?

-No – totally separate.
-Independent owners.
+No – totally separate independent owners.
 They just got on to apples, we crushed them, processed them and turned them into concentrate, and shipped them off to wherever they had to go, you know.

 Through the Napier Port?

 Yeah through the Napier Port, or by road.
-Actually mostly road, ‘cause the tankers took ’em away, and mostly up to Auckland.
-Mostly Tauranga and Auckland.
+Yeah … actually no, mostly road, ‘cause the tankers took ’em away, and mostly up to Auckland; mostly Tauranga and Auckland.
+So that was liquid gold, we used to call it, the apple concentrate.
+Horrible looking stuff, but … [chuckle]

 Working with all the welding and stuff, did it give you any health issues?